The biggest shock is Ontario's Progressive Conservative's continued connections with door-to-door fixed price energy contract "scams"

 The argument is logical.
 Nevertheless many consumers who have signed up for these contracts since the time they were first offered have found that in the long run they lost money, often to the tune of thousands.
 Where is this money going?

-Frank Klees, sitting Progressive Conservative MPP for Newmarket-Aurora is running again in the October 6, 2011 provincial election.
-He is the guy that came in second to Hudak in the last provincial leadership race.
-He is a high profile Tory who held cabinet positions under Harris and undoubtedly will again if the Progressive Conservatives make it in this time.
+Frank Klees, retired Progressive Conservative MPP for Newmarket-Aurora is the guy that came in second to Hudak in the last provincial leadership race.
+He is was high profile Tory who held cabinet positions under Harris.
 The owner of Universal Energy Alternatives underwrote one fifth of his entire campaign with a donation of $34K.
 Not only did Universal give Klees a big donation, they also gave him a seat on their board of directors.
-Now that Universal Energy is sold to Just Energy, he has a seat on the board there too.
-In other words if you want to vote for the guy that comes to your door to sign you up for a price protection plan then Frank Klees and his cronnies, like Hudak are the names you should check on your ballot!
+When Universal Energy was sold to Just Energy, they gave him a seat on the board there too.
+In other words if you want to vote for the guy that comes to your door to sign you up for a price protection plan then the Progressive Conservative Party is who you should pick on your ballot!

 36:2 Bill 35, Energy Competition Act, 1998

-Watching the detectives — The Globe and Mail — June 1, 2009
+Watching the detectives — Andrew Steele — The Globe and Mail — June 1, 2009

 This website is designed, maintained and hosted by Electric Genesis Consutling & Research.
 Opinions expressed here are not necessarily those of the company.